 Concrete Jack’s skilled technicians are experts at slab jacking, a process that has been around since the 1930’s, and which works by injecting grout material under sunken or unsupported concrete to raise it back to its original levels.
 After being injected under the concrete, the grout dries out and stiffens to permanently support the affected areas.
 Slab jacking works on almost any type of flat concrete, whether it be inside of a house, around a pool, on the top of your front porch or slabs of your sidewalk or driveway.

-Concrete Jack uses a sand-based grout for slab jacking.
-The material is mostly sand, but has some clay in it to help it spread out under slabs to ensure that all the voids (air spaces) are completely full.
-Depending on the application, we add Portland cement to the sand-based grout to dry it out a bit.
+Depending on the application, Concrete Jack uses a lime or sand-based grout for slab jacking.
+We add Portland cement to the sand-based grout to dry it out a bit.
 Sometimes, we put enough Portland in the grout that it will harden, however for almost all applications, just letting the grout slowly dry out to the moisture content of the surrounding soil is sufficient for the loads which a slab will see.
 Because slab jacking is used to repair slabs that are in good condition, the slab jacking grout isn’t used for load distribution.
 Therefore, in most cases, the grout only needs to be slightly stronger than the underlying soil, which rarely requires significant quantities of cement.

 Concrete slabs around homes and most businesses are only 3.5 to 6 inches thick, so they only weigh a few pounds per square inch.
 Even with no cement in Concrete Jack’s slab jacking grout, the grout has sufficient strength to hold up the concrete, even if the grout is moist enough that you can push your finger into it.
 Keeping the grout from curing (getting really hard) makes it easy for you to do things like run sprinkler lines, electrical lines or drainage pipes under repaired areas in the future.